sshzaib/TelegramBot-AI/README.md

 # Telegram Bot-AI

-An Opensource Telegram bot with AI built using OPENAI GPT-4o model undestands text & image.
+An Opensource Telegram bot with AI built using OPENAI GPT-4o model answers to text, image, audio, video & file.

 ## About this project

-This project is made to see the power of AI with autonomous bots that can understand text, images and also remembers conversation history.
+This project aims to demonstrate the power of AI with autonomous bots that can answer questions and also remember conversation history.

 ## Features
 - Telegram bot with AI
-- Understands text & images
+- Understands text, audio, images, video & file
 - Remembers the conversation history
 - reset the conversation with the reset command